-When Ohio's Cuyahoga River caught fire in 1952, it caused $1.5 million in damage to Cleveland.
-The city's industrial revolution had taken its toll: The oil and debris clogging the river had ignited eight times before, and the city had developed quite a rep. When the river went up in flames yet again in 1968, the situation gained national attention.
-The Cuyahoga became a poster child for early environmentalists.
+When Ohio's Cuyahoga River caught fire in 1969, it was one of the country's most polluted rivers.
+The city's industrial revolution had taken its toll: The oil and debris clogging the river had ignited nearly a dozen times before, and the river had developed quite a local reputation.
+Some described it as thick and wreaking of oil and sewage.

-Earth Day has been celebrated every year since 1970, and almost 40 years later, its purpose remains the same: encourage social and political action by drawing attention to the cause.
-Every year, around the world, the damaged state of the environment comes to the forefront, and millions of people take the opportunity to pitch in -- if only for a day.
+Earth Day has been celebrated every year since 1970, and now more than 50 years later, its purpose remains the same: Encourage social and political action by drawing attention to the cause.
+Every year, around the world, the damaged state of the environment comes to the forefront, and millions of people take the opportunity to pitch in — if only for a day.

-If you're one of those millions who would like to lend a hand in honor of Earth Day, you may be wondering what exactly you can do.
-In this article, we'll check out 10 great ways to commemorate Earth Day, whether you're looking to spend 5 minutes, 5 hours or a lifetime.
+If you're one of those millions planning to lend a hand in honor of Earth Day, you may be wondering what exactly you can do.
+We've got 10 great ways to roll up your sleeves and get to work, whether you have five minutes, five hours or want to form habits that will last a lifetime.